1950s - DAN AIR REMEMBERED

 1958

 The decision to carry on had been made and new opportunities came Dan-Air's way.
 The long-haul cargo flights had been a success that necessitated the acquisition of a second Bristol Freighter, which was one of the last built Bristol Freighters.
+The Ministry of Transport gave approval for a series of charter flights to operate from Manchester in June of this year.
+Flights would depart to Basle until September 29th, Valencia, Beauvais and Pisa until October 31st.
+These flights would be flown using the Avro York with the exception of Basle, which would use the DC3.

 1959

-Blackbushe Airport was proving not to be adequate for a growing airline.
-In no small part because the runway passed a major road.
-A new home was sourced.
-The UK Government insisted that all none BOAC or BEA flights would have to operated from Gatwick when it opened to the public.
-British European Airways was in a fortunate position in that it had very deep pockets.
-The state owned airline would be subsidised even if it operated at a loss.
-Their Ambassador Aircraft had been purchased by BEA in 1952.
-In total 20 of them were delivered to the airline over the next few years.
-BEA gave the airliner the name 'Elizabethan Class'.
-In a short time the Vickers Viscount became available.
-The Viscount was the first turboprop aircraft, therefore it was much quieter, cleaner and efficient that the piston engine Ambassador.
-The Ambassadors that Dan-Air purchased from BEA were less than six years old and in excellent condition.
-The Ambassador had carried 47 passengers in what was considered a 'quiet cabin for a piston engine aircraft' Dan-Air configured theirs to carry up to 55.
-This was straight forward as BEA had invested heavily in ensuring the comfort and space of its passengers.
+The Ambassador joined the fleet in November, it would have to be refitted with Dan-air seating and repainted in company colours before entering service for the 1960 season.
+This was carried out at Lasham.
+The ambassador had carried 47 passengers in its previous life, in what was considered a 'quiet cabin for a piston engine aircraft' Dan-Air would need them to carry up to 55.
+This was straight forward as the manufacturers had invested heavily in ensuring the comfort and space of its passengers.
 The Ambassador contained power points in its galley that enabled cooked food to be brought aboard and kept at the correct temperature, courtesy of insulation with glass and cotton wool.
 This was not the usual standard for Dan-Air passengers who would be offered tea and coffee with sandwiches and salads.
 On ad hoc charters where hot catering was required the airline could oblige.
-The Ambassador could fly at 20,000 none stop as far away as Malta.
-Other charter carriers purchased similar models.
-As more destinations became available the charter competition was intense.
+The Ambassador could fly at 20,000 feet, avoiding most of the bad weather.

 DISCUSS THIS SUBJECT